jcweiss2/LLM-Timeline-PMOA/is25cr/README.md

 3. Run compare_with_manual_iscr.R

 ### See the annotations (manual, LLMs)
-They are in the folder 'annotations/'
+They are in the annotations.zip file